StefanScheifel/hansefit-coding-challange/README.md

-Libarys Used:
+Libarys Used: \
-Styled Components for CSS in JS
+Styled Components for CSS in JS.\
-Formik for Form Handling
+Formik for Form Handling.\
-Yup for Form Validation
+Yup for Form Validation.\
-UI Elements are from Material UI
+UI Elements are from Material UI.\
-Rebass/Grid for the layout/grid
+Rebass/Grid for the layout/grid.\